CMSC 178DA | Week 11 · Session 1

 Definition

-A dataset satisfies k-anonymity if every combination of quasi-identifiers (age, ZIP, gender) matches at least k other records.
+A dataset satisfies k-anonymity if every combination of quasi-identifiers (attributes that alone are harmless but together can identify someone, e.g. age, ZIP, gender) matches at least k other records.

 Why k ≥ 5?